ehc12345678/manager/readme/README.md

 This is a README for what it is like to work for Erik.
 It covers my approach for managing the team to meet its goals and to manage you as an individual to meet your goals.

 ## Collaboration

 My main goal is to develop a team that collaborates to produce the best solutions.
-We will start a sprint together and finish together, pitching in whatever way is needed to help one another (that could mean stepping up to QA a feature or working outside your area of expertise to lend a hand).
+The team will start a sprint together and finish together, and you will help by pitching in whatever way is needed (that could mean stepping up to QA a feature or working outside your area of expertise to lend a hand).
 The goal is to build a team that trusts and cares for each other.
+I will be there to remove obstacles, facilitate meetings, and to provide context.

 ## Process